Federalist No. 2: Nationhood and union

 Federalist No. 2 was one of the early papers that addressed the issue of political union between the states that would persist throughout the Federalist Papers.
-It took an approach beyond the standard arguments of security and economics, however, arguing that Americans are a single ethnic group with shared ancestors, language, philosophy, and customs.
-Jay's analysis of what constituted a nation, a concept that was at the time ill-defined, closely resembled that used by political scientists many years later.
+It took an approach beyond the standard arguments of security and economics, arguing that Americans are a single ethnic group with shared ancestors, language, philosophy, and customs.
+Jay's analysis of what constituted a nation, closely resembled that used by political scientists many years later.
 Jay pointed to the contiguity of the states and the geographic features that facilitate contact between them as evidence for a destiny of unity, describing these advantages as the will of providence.
-He also argued that the states have since worked together successfully, citing the congresses that have formed since the First Continental Congress.
+He also argued that the states had since worked together successfully, citing the congresses that had formed since the First Continental Congress.
 Jay believed that the political ideas and identity of the American Revolution directly corresponded to those of the federalist movement.
-He emphasized a view that would be repeated throughout the Federalist Papers that the people are almost unanimous in their ideals and that there is a single popular will that guides the United States.
+His hope was that the government could continue to function in a way similar to the Constitutional Convention, led by respected statesmen like George Washington.
+He emphasized a view that would be repeated throughout the Federalist Papers: that the people are almost unanimous in their ideals and that there is a single popular will that guides the United States.

 Some of the arguments used by Jay depended upon historical revisionism and other controversial interpretations of American society, prioritizing persuasive effect over accuracy.
 His claims regarding a single ethnic and religious background were exaggerated, given the various national ancestries and religious denominations in colonial America, and his claim of political unity was challenged by the prominent Loyalist presence that existed even after the revolution.
 He ultimately considered these aspects to be secondary to the shared experience of colonial history and revolution as well as what he saw as a shared destiny.
 Jay also exaggerated the historical nature of American unity in Federalist No. 2, as the First Continental Congress included only 12 of the Thirteen Colonies, and the choosing of delegates for congresses had been done by the state legislatures rather than the people "as with one voice".
 Prior to ratification, the state governments were often in disunity and the people had very little say in federal government.
-Jay's appeal to nationhood resembled the nation that he wished to create rather than one that previously existed.
+Jay's appeal to nationhood resembled the nation that he wished to create rather than one that existed at the time.